Zappandy/ice_sheets_bigData/README.md

 docker network create kafka-network
 ```

 Build all the containers.
-The visualization is not functional, so it does not need
+The visualization is not functional, so it does not need to be built and started.
 ```
 docker-compose -f kafka/docker-compose.yml build docker-compose -f producers/docker-compose.yml build